AElfProject/AElf/docs/introduction/before.md

 # Protobuf

-You also need to install protobuf compiler https://developers.google.com/protocol-buffers/.
+**Protobuf** is also a dependency, the next section will show you how to clone our repository and run the install scripts.